 Jacob Martinez, MA, LPC

 Live long enough and you are guaranteed to know it intimately, that tangled up mix of inner experience we call grief.
-Grief is an experience that all of us share at one time another, and it has a lot to teach us about ACT and about how to do ACT well.
+Grief is an experience that all of us share at one time or another, and it has a lot to teach us about ACT and about how to do ACT well.
 Here’s how grief and death naturally nudge us in the direction of psychological flexibility, the target of ACT.

 Here and Now